 Explanation: A is correct because although 24 mm is within the range of both frequency distributions, the height of the bar for the predator treatment is much higher, indicating a higher probability.
 B, C and D are just plain wrong.

-For the following dataset, which frequency histogram is most likely?
+For the following dataset, which frequency histogram is most accurate?